B-Schwarz/Data-Teleporter/readme.md

-# Data Teleporter
+# Void Share

-Data Teleporter is a Web Application used to share files from one device to another.
+Void Share is a Web Application used to share files from one device to another.

 ### Goal